iarakshana/hw1/README.md

 To "accept" the assignment and create your repository, you must first complete the setup instructions below, including creating your GitHub account.
+This week's assignment is graded only for completeness.
+That means: the installation is shown to be working, and there are reasonable answers for all of the qustions.

 This assignment is due Wednesday October 4 at 1:30am.
 A computer will collect it -- not me.
 So don't be late!!